Issue No. 03

 page.keyboard.down() and page.keyboard.up() are the modifier-key pair — hold a key across multiple other key events.
 The example above selects two characters to the right using shift+arrow, which no single press() call can express.

 The mouse API operates on raw page coordinates.
-The sequence move → down → move → up is how you implement a custom drag gesture on a target that el.scroll() can't reach — a canvas slider, a map pane, a custom range control built without semantic HTML.
+The sequence move → down → move → up is how you implement a custom drag gesture on a target that el.scrollIntoView() can't reach — a canvas slider, a map pane, a custom range control built without semantic HTML.

 Waiting